pablopaezv/Pauli_String_Diagonalization/README.md

-Description:
 This script implements a tableau-based framework for representing commuting Pauli Hamiltonians.
 It provides operations to manipulate those tableaus and includes algorithms to find a diagonalizing circuit for any such Hamiltonian.
-The notation and some of the methods/algorithms are based on the paper "Improved simulation of stabilizer circuits" from Scott Aaronson and Daniel Gottesman (2004), which are further studied in "Circuit optimization of Hamiltonian simulation by simultaneous diagonalization of Pauli clusters" from Ewout van den Berg and Kristan Temme (2020).
+The notation and some of the methods/algorithms are based on the paper "Improved simulation of stabilizer circuits" from Scott Aaronson and Daniel Gottesman, Phys.
+Rev. A 70, 052328 (2004), which are further studied in "Circuit optimization of Hamiltonian simulation by simultaneous diagonalization of Pauli clusters" from Ewout Van Den Berg and Kristan Temme, Quantum 4, 322 (2020).

 The main idea of the papers named above is to store each Pauli term of a given Hamiltonian as a row in two binary matrices X and Z (plus a single binary in the sign vector s).
 Depending on the Hamiltonian, which acts on n qubits